boxiangliulab/sabre/README.md

 Variants pending for phasing are given by VCF files.
 By providing VCF files using `--vcf`, you should provide the desired sample name in the VCF file with `--sample`.

 Sometimes there are no ground truth VCF files, nor is there an existing VCF file for an individual.
 In other words, you only have the scRNA-seq bam file.
 Worry not!
 You can call variants on your own using the following command.
 Note that `samtools` and `bcftools` are not optimized for single-cell data.
-Consider using `Monopogen` [link](https://github.com/KChen-lab/Monopogen), which designed for scRNA-seq data.
+Consider using [Monopogen](https://github.com/KChen-lab/Monopogen), which designed for scRNA-seq data.

 ```bash